Skip to contents

 theme_bw()

-We can verify this by plotting the quantile function estimate with inverted axes on the same display as the cdf estimate:
+We can verify this by plotting the quantile function estimate with inverted axes on the same display as the CDF estimate:

 dplyr::bind_rows(